 Mathematical preparation: The minimum level of mathematical preparation to be considered includes calculus and linear algebra and demonstration of proficiency with mathematics.
 Increasingly, successful applicants will have taken more mathematics.
 In particular, most successful applicants now take real analysis, although that is not a requirement.
-The average GRE score among students admitted in the last few years was 797.
+We do not require a minimum GRE score, however among students admitted in the last few years, scores ranged in the 97th percentile.

 Economic students receive full tuition and stipend support while they are enrolled and making satisfactory progress toward the Ph.D. degree.
 The division strongly encourages applicants to apply for support from extramural agencies.
 Students who receive competitively funded extramural fellowships, which will be used toward our student support upon matriculating to our programs, may be eligible to receive an educational allowance from the division.
 If you have external funding, please be sure to state that in your application.
 If you don’t have funding when you apply but get it later, please make sure to communicate this to the department.